TU-COSC-Dierbach/Practicum-02-Repo/README.md

 Java programs generally consist of multiple files (as a "project").
 When a project is executed, there is one file where the execution begins.
-That is the file with the special file name `main`.
+That is the file with the special `main` function.
 In addition, the function header must be written exactly as given below,

 `public static void main(String[] args)`